 …Okay, I have two Monsteras in water and two in soil.
 Sometimes they grow fast, sometimes they don’t.
 I wish I had more compelling results.
 If you want super fast growth, it’s all about the light and humidity.

 Would I recommend growing a plant in water?

 I think it’s fun and it looks cool, but it’s really up to you.

 Monstera are pretty resilient.
 They’re also cheap if you want a tiny one.
-If you want to try growing a Monstera in water, don’t try with the 50 year old one your grandmother gave you.
+If you want to try growing a Monstera in water, don’t try with the 50-year-old one your grandmother gave you.

 Go and buy a cheap one.
 If you can’t find a cheap one, go for a golden pothos or something, give that a go.

 Don’t rush out and buy a tonne of nutrients, unless you’re like me and have decided on a whim that switching to semi-hydroponics is your new thing.
-At least wait until I’ve made all the mistake first.
+At least wait until I’ve made all the mistakes first.

 Remember: treat it like you’re propagating it.
 In the beginning, it’s roots we’re after.